SUPPORTER ROADMAP

 • Does your friend have a mobile phone, mobile device or laptop to stay connected?
 If not, is that something that you and your friends can help solve?

-• Do all supporters have access to the a mobile device or computer to stay connected?
+• Do all supporters have access to a mobile device or computer to stay connected?
 If not, is that something that you and your friends can help address?

 What should I consider when selecting a support network connection tool?